justisGipson/google_cert/troubleshooting_and_debugging/week_three/README.md

 ### Accessing Invalid Memory

 One common reason a program crashes is it's trying to access invalid memory.
 Accessing invalid memory means that the process tried to access a portion of the system's memory that wasn't assigned to it.

+During normal working conditions, applications will request a portion of the memory and then use the space the OS assigned them.
+Programming errors might lead to a process trying to read or write to a memory address outside of the valid range.

 In low-level languages like C or C++, the variables that store memory addresses are called pointers and the programmer needs to take care of requesting the memory that the program is going to use and then giving that memory back once it's not needed anymore.
+In these languages the variables that store memory addresses are called **pointers**, they're just like any other variables as they can be modified as needed.
+So if a pointer is set to a
+    value outside of the valid memory range for that process, it will point to invalid memory.

-When a program tries to read or write to a memory address outside of the valid range, OS will raise an error like **segmentation fault** or **general protection fault**.
+When a program tries to read or write to a memory address outside of the valid range, the OS will raise an error like **segmentation fault** or **general protection fault**.

 Common programming errors that lead to segmentation faults or segfaults include,